serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 > We could have also written *[LookupEditor("MovieDB.Person")]*

 Build solution, launch and now MovieCastEditDialog has a better editing experience.
-But still has a bad look and PersonId field has a title of *Person Firstname*, why?
+But still has a bad look and PersonId field has a title of *Person Id* (or Person Firstname with < 1.6.1), why?

 > While writing this, a new Serene version (1.6.0) is out.
 I'm now updating Serenity packages to keep your tutorial experience up to date!